stefanprodan/flagger-appmesh-gateway/README.md

 # kxds

-KxDS is an Envoy discovery service implementation for Kubernetes services
+KxDS is an Envoy discovery service implementation for Kubernetes.
+KxDS runs as a sidecar next to Envoy and configures the proxy to expose Kubernetes services.

 ### Features